dpm227/valleyguard/README.md

 ValleyGuard allows users to **submit incident reports** and **view active reports on a live map**.
 Each report is stored and retrieved from a DynamoDB database using AWS Lambda and API Gateway.

+> **Note:** The original version of ValleyGuard was developed during the Leh-Laf.
+> You can view that original codebase here: [dpm227/communitymapp](https://github.com/dpm227/communitymapp)
+> The current repository reflects significant updates and a complete React-based rework.

 ### Key Features
 - 🧭 **Interactive Map:** Displays incident locations using AWS Location Services.
 - 📝 **Incident Form:** Submit new incidents directly through the web interface.